jototland/stackedit_workspace/statistikknotater/estimation.md

 ## Proportions

 For categorical data, we can think of the proportion of "successes" $p$ instead of the mean.

-The estimator $\hat{p}$ is normally distributed if
+For a sample, the estimator $\hat{p}$ is normally distributed if
+* the sample observations are independent
+* there are at least 10 successes and 10 failures in the sample (the success-failure condition)

+If the conditions are met, then
+$SE_{\hat{p}}
 ## Bootstrap methods

 A bootstrap resample is a new sample (with replacement) from a given sample of the population.